AnupDangi/AnupDangi/README.md

 ## 🚀 About Me
-I'm a 2nd year VTU university student and enrolled in BTech AIML.Though i am interested in many domains in Tech.I am exploring and making projects in many Stack ...
+I am a 2nd year student at VTU University, pursuing a BTech in AI and Machine Learning.
+While I have a keen interest in various domains of technology, I am currently exploring and working on projects in different stacks.

-## Other Common Github Profile Sections
+## Other Common GitHub Profile Sections
-👩‍💻 I'm currently learning DSA with Java..
+👩‍💻 Currently learning Data Structures and Algorithms with Java.

-👩‍💻 I'm currently learning MERN Stack...
+👩‍💻 Currently learning MERN Stack.

-Everyday I solve Leetcode problems and will be uploading in my repositries.
+Every day, I solve LeetCode problems and upload them to my repositories.

-⚡️ Fun fact: I am a certified NLP(Neuro Linguistic Programming)practitioner and Numerology.
-I am interest in many domains of life such as human congnitive to AI advancement.
+⚡️ Fun fact: I am a certified practitioner of NLP (Neuro-Linguistic Programming) and Numerology.
+I am interested in various domains of life, ranging from human cognition to AI advancements.

 ## 🛠 Skills
-C,Java,PythonHTML CSS, Javascript,SQL,MongoDb
+C, Java, Python, HTML, CSS, JavaScript, SQL, MongoDB

+## 🔗
 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/anup-dangi/)